 Miami's rooftop bar scene splits into two geographic clusters.
 The Collins Avenue corridor in Mid-Beach and South Beach puts guests above the Atlantic, with ocean views that face east toward open water.
 Brickell rooftops face west and north, giving you the downtown skyline and Biscayne Bay at dusk.

 1 Hotel South Beach at 2341 Collins Avenue runs Watr, a full-service rooftop restaurant and bar with a menu built around sustainable seafood.
-The deck sits above the 18th floor and looks directly over the Atlantic.
+The deck is above the 18th floor and looks directly over the Atlantic.

 Faena Miami Beach at 3201 Collins Avenue operates Los Fuegos Sky Bar as part of the broader Faena arts and hospitality complex.
 The bar connects to the hotel's broader programming calendar, which includes live performance and art installations.